-First Hand Stories consists of a panel of two or three guest speakers – a person with a psychiatric diagnosis, a family member and, when available, a mental health professional.
-The guests are presented as a team and each describes his or her own personal experience with mental illness.
+Our school presentations, also known as First Hand Stories, consist of a panel of two or three guest speakers – a person with a psychiatric diagnosis, a family member and, when available, a mental health professional.
+Each presenter describes his or her own personal experience with mental illness.

 School Presentations use storytelling to tell the experience of mental illness in a moving and direct way.
 There is also a Q&A section of the presentation.

 Where do Pathways SMIS School Presentations take place?

 These presentations are available to postsecondary students.
 Pathways gives special priority for the program to Capilano University and North Shore and Sea-to-Sky high schools.

 – they evoke thoughtful audience response and participation